kwaroran/character-card-spec-v3/SPEC_V3.md

 ## Migrating Fields from Character Card V2

-These fields are removed from Character Card V2. applications *MUST NOT* use these fields in Character Card V3.
-This section desribes how the fields should be migrated to Character Card V3.
+This section desribes how removed fields should be migrated to Character Card V3.
 This section is just a recommendation. applications *MAY* migrate the fields in their own way.

 All new lorebooks made while migrating the values *SHOULD* be in the:
 ```ts